Tampa Tango Festathon FAQs

 Tickets were not issued so no worries.
 When you arrive to the venue, just check in at the registration desk to pick up your wristband and you'll be on your way to dancing and making friendships that will last a lifetime.
 It's that easy.
 Also, we issue free unlimited hugs.
 Just ask!

 No refunds will be processed.
 Should you find yourself unable to attend after you have registered, you are welcome to sell/transfer your ticket to another guest of the same role without penalty.
 Due to the efforts of role balancing the event, this policy will be strictly adhered to and is at the sole discretion of the Tampa Tango Festathon team.

 What should I expect at the milongas ?

-- Awesome music.
+Awesome traditional tango music.
 We have invited some of the best DJs around to keep you hyped up and on the floor all day and night.

-- Traditional Argentine Tango.
-If you dance international ballroom, North American, or other styles, this is probably not the event for you.
+Social Argentine Tango.
+If you dance international ballroom, North American, Fantasia, or other styles, this is probably not the event for you.

 Will there be food?

-Delicious snacks with options for everyone will be served during the milongas, as well as local Naveira coffee and Indian River Orange Juice, as well as teas, and water.
-There are many great restaurants within walking distance, including the native-inspired upscale Ulele, the laid-back Cafe Hey!, and the brand new food emporium The Hall on Franklin just below the venue.
-Bring your own mugs/water bottles!
+Delicious snacks with options for everyone will be served during the milongas, as well as local coffee and orange juice, teas, and water.
+A full dinner will be provided during Thursday’s Thanksgiving Milonga and a picnic lunch will be provided at Friday’s afternoon milonga.
+There are many great restaurants within walking distance of The Hip Room, including the native-inspired upscale Ulele, the laid-back Cafe Hey!, and the brand new food emporium The Hall on Franklin just below the venue.

 Can I bring alcohol?